Laura X

-Laura X (born Laura Rand Orthwein, Jr., 1940) is a women's rights advocate.
+Laura X (born Laura Rand Orthwein Jr., 1940) is a women's rights advocate.
 Laura X changed her name in 1962 to Laura Shaw Murra, which remains her legal name.
 She took the name Laura X on September 17, 1969, to symbolize her rejection of men's legal ownership of women and the anonymity of women's history, which she said was stolen from women and girls.
 She declared that, like Malcolm X, "I don't want to have my owner's name, either."

 Education and background

+Laura X was born into the prominent St. Louis Orthwein family and attended the Mary Institute.
+In 1959, she was crowned Queen of Love and Beauty at the Veiled Prophet Ball.
+At the time, the role required her to take a year of absence from Vassar College to attend charity functions.
+At Vassar, Laura co-founded the school's chapter of Committee for a Sane Nuclear Policy and developed a relationship with her mentor John Victor Murra.
+After Murra's contract ended at Vassar, Orthwein moved with him to New York City.

-After attending Vassar College for three years, Orthwein moved to New York City, became a Head Start Program teacher in the pilot program, having trained at the University of Puerto Rico.
+Laura X taught in the Head Start Program pilot program, having trained at the University of Puerto Rico.
 She also rose to Picket Captain in CORE (Congress of Racial Equality), attended New York University (NYU), and took graduate courses at Bank Street College of Education.
 Following her interests and research developed at Vassar College, she worked with the American Committee on Africa to welcome delegates from 17 newly independent states, 16 from Africa, join the UN and to picket Chase Manhattan Bank about their investments in South Africa.

-In 1963, she moved to Berkeley, California, and graduated from the University of California, Berkeley (UC-Berkeley), in 1971, having participated in the Free Speech Movement as well as other social justice movements.
-She participated in, and documented, 21 other social movements until 2020.
+In 1963, she moved to Berkeley, California, and she graduated from the University of California, Berkeley (UC-Berkeley), in 1971, having participated in the Free Speech Movement as well as other social justice movements.
+She was one of the founders of the newspaper It Ain't Me, Babe, a newspaper published in 1970 by Berkeley Women's Liberation, a feminist organization.
+The paper has been called "the first feminist newspaper," although that distinction may only be accurate within second-wave feminism in the United States.

+In 1977, Laura X became an associate of the Women's Institute for Freedom of the Press (WIFP).
+WIFP is an American nonprofit publishing organization.
+The organization works to increase communication between women and connect the public with forms of women-based media.
+She participated in, and documented, 22 social movements until 2020.